Inspiravetion/Capsule.js/README.md

 //Abstractclass / Interface
 var TheUndead = {
-  preferredMeal : 'string',
-  death_year    : 'number',
-  resurect      : 'function',
-  abstract      : {
+  preferredMeal : 'string', // properties that MUST be defined and their types(based on typeof) death_year    : 'number', resurect      : 'function', abstract      : {        // definitions of properties to be used out of the box
     complain  : function(){
       console.log('Man I could really go for some ' + this.preferredMeal);
     },